 A battery must be used to retain the mainboard configuration in CMOS RAM.
-If you use the on-board battery, you must short 1-2 pins of JBAT1 to keep the CMOS data.
+Short 1-2 pins of JBAT1 to store the CMOS data.

 Note: You can clear CMOS by shorting 2-3 pin, while the system is off.
 Then, return to 1-2 pin position.
-Avoid clearing the CMOS while the system is on; it will damage the mainboard.
+Avoid clearing the CMOS while the system is on, it will damage the mainboard.
+Always unplug the power cord from the wall socket.